mbolam/mmt/4-openRefine.md

 When you are done with your project, and you have decided that you only need to extract the results of your cleanup project, you will export your data.

-{% include figure.html img="refine_export.jpg" alt="OpenRefine Export Functions" caption="Export Functions" width="50%" %}
+{% include figure.html img="refine_export.jpg" alt="OpenRefine Export Functions" caption="OpenRefine Export Functions" width="50%" %}

 ### Importing and Exporting Projects